emirates visa policy

 Types of Visas

-The following are the types of Emirates Visa, provided by the Emirates government:
+The following are the types of Emirates Visa provided by the Emirates government:

 - Transit Visa: Also profoundly known as a Stopover Visa, consists of two slots, either 48 hours Emirates Transit Visa or a 96 hours Emirates Transit Visa.
 Considering the short duration of the Visa, its validity is also less as compared to the other Visas.

-- Employment Visa: With a couple of valid documents, you are eligible for the process of applying for an Employment Visa.
+- Employment Visa: With a couple of valid documents, you can apply for an Employment Visa.
 The Validity of an Employment Visa is for 2 months, but it is extendable by paying a required amount.

 Visa Policy of Emirates